-The System's basic financial statements as of and for the years ended June 30, 2015 and June 30, 2014 (not presented herein), were audited by other auditors whose reports thereon dated December 18, 2015 and December 22, 2014, respectively, expressed unmodified opinions on the basic financial statements.
-The reports of other auditors dated December 18, 2015 and December 22, 2014, stated that the accompanying supplementary information for the State compliance purposes for the years ended June 30, 2015 and June 30, 2014, respectively, consisting of the Fiscal Schedules and Analysis section (Schedules 2, 4 through 7, and 9 through 11) was subjected to the auditing procedures applied in the audit of the June 30, 2015 and June 30, 2014 basic financial statements and certain additional auditing procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare those basic financial statements or to those basic financial statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States of America and, in their opinion, was fairly stated in all material respects in relation to the basic financial statements as a whole for the years ended June 30, 2015 and June 30, 2014.
+The System's basic financial statements as of and for the year ended June 30, 2015 (not presented herein), were audited by other auditors whose report thereon dated December 18, 2015, expressed an unmodified opinion on the basic financial statements.
+The report of other auditors dated December 18, 2015, stated that the accompanying supplementary information for State compliance purposes for the year ended June 30, 2015 in Schedule 2 was subjected to the auditing procedures applied in the audit of the June 30, 2015 basic financial statements and certain additional auditing procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare those basic financial statements or to those basic financial statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States of America and, in their opinion, was fairly stated in all material respects in relation to the basic financial statements as a whole for the year ended June 30, 2015.